devwebcl/simple_design_patterns/repository-pattern/README.md

+# Repository Pattern
-# Repository Pattern, showing the separation of concerns in layers to have loose coupling.
+showing the separation of concerns in layers to have loose coupling.